Allow External Users to Access DayBack Without a Salesforce Login

 Background

-Note: you'll need to be able to see your Salesforce org from outside of Salesforce in order to complete these steps.
+You'll need to be able to see your Salesforce org from outside of Salesforce in order to complete these steps.
 This likely requires you to make a simple change in your org as described here: Granting Access to DayBack.

 Setting Up a Shared Login